t3amit3ndgam3/sixty-ninth-street/README.md

 Usually at production level projects we should not change code in local main branch as it can change the original code in from main branch server when we push our code from local.
 So its better and recommended to make you own branch and do code in that branch and then push your changes to you branch in server.
 It will make a merge request in github repository.
 One responsible person will merge the code to main branch in server.

-Note: Don't forget to inform all of you team member before you merge any request.
+#### Note: Don't forget to inform all of you team member before you merge any request.

 To create and switch to a branch, run:

-git checkout -b branchName
+### git checkout -b branchName
 To confirm before code, run:

-git branch
+### git branch
 before switching between branches must add and commit your changes, other wise u may face error.

 To check git status, run:

-git status
+### git status

 to switch other branch, run:

-git checkout branchName
+### git checkout branchName

 To pull from the server, u must switch to local main branch

 after pulling the code into you local main branch. switch back to your branch by git checkout branchname

 Then you must get the updated code (those u pulled right before) to your branch. to do that, run:

-git rebase main
+### git rebase main
-(if it master then replmain because u pulled to main branch, ace it with master branch)
+(main because u pulled to main branch, if it master then replace it with master branch)

 For any further issue with git, Discuss with your team members or "Md Rahatul Islam"

-Note: Remember that always write your code into your branch then push.
+#### Note: Remember that always write your code into your branch then push.
 Never write your code within main branch and push until emergency case or after discussing in group.

-Note: Don't merge from github without discussing in group.
+#### Note: Don't merge from github without discussing in group.
 If you need to merge your code ask to the group or the guy who is responsible to control main branch.
 Its better to avoid errors and conflicts.